hamiltoncrouse/thetrip/README.md

 - Flesh out the dashboard with calendar + drag-and-drop timeline once the data plumbing is stable.
 - Add automated tests and CI (Vitest + Playwright) to guard the growing surface area.

-Welcome to The Trip—psychedelic France planning awaits.
+Welcome to The Trip—psychedelic travel planning awaits.